sebv/node-wd-sync/doc/COFFEE-DOC.md

 All the methods from [wd](http://github.com/admc/wd) are available.

 The browser functions must to be run within a `sync` block.
 This block holds the fiber environment.
-The 'sync' block context is set to the browser, so that the browser methods may be accessed using '@'.
+The `sync` block context is set to the browser, so that the browser methods may be accessed using `@`.

-The 'executeAsync' and 'safeExecuteAsync' methods may still be run asynchronously.
+The `executeAsync` and `safeExecuteAsync` methods may still be run asynchronously.

 ```coffeescript
 # assumes that selenium server is running